Peder Skram

-Peder Skram (died 11 July 1581) was a Danish Admiral and naval hero.
+Peder Skram (died 11 July 1581) was a Danish naval officer.

 Biography

-Skram born between 1491 and 1503, on his father's estate at Urup near Horsens in Jutland, Denmark.
+Skram was born between 1491 and 1503, on his father's estate at Urup near Horsens in Jutland, Denmark.

 He participated in military service during the Swedish War of Liberation in the service of King Christian II.

 He first saw service in the Swedish war at the Battle of Brännkyrka during 1518.

 In 1521 during the Battle of Uppsala, he prevented the capture of Danish nobleman Mogens Gyldenstierne.
 For his services in this war he was rewarded with an estate, where he settled for a time with his young consort Elsebe Krabbe, daughter of nobleman Tyge Krabbe (ca. 1474–1541).